 Smoked salmon rotollos

 Potted fish is a vastly underrated starter - it's traditionally made with crab, shrimps or mackerel, but a mix of both smoked and fresh salmon works a treat.
 Mary Cadogan's version is a little like a paté in that the fish is flaked until fine and it's spreadable.
 Pour the melted butter and lemon over the salmon and leave to set until a bright yellow hard layer has formed over the top- divine!

 Potted fresh & smoked salmon

 Experiment with filling flavours by combining your smoked salmon foundation with matching ingredients like dill, capers, cream and red onion.
 Serve with crispy salad and flavoured crème fraÎche - try adding wholegrain mustard, horseradish or lemon juice and black pepper.

 Smoked salmon, dill & onion tart

 Try adding smoked salmon to soup and achieve a finish similar to traditional Scottish Cullen Skink.
 Add your fish to a leek and potato base right at the end of cooking, meaning it'll retain its texture but impart its salty, smoked flavour.

 If you've not quite managed to make your way through a whole pack, use up those last few slices in a pasta dish.
 There are tons of ways to serve it, but typically it works well with lemon, crème frâiche & and with light herbs like basil or dill.
 You could also try it in place of bacon in a carbonara.

 Smoked salmon carbonara

 Still haven't found what you're after?
-Take a look through our Christmas smoked salmon recipe collection, or share your ideas with us below.
+We've got lots more smoked salmon recipes for your delectation, or share your ideas with us below.